-Often on Facebook or in the community of the Special Educator Academy, I get asked for ideas about planning lessons for situations like job interview demonstrations, principal evaluations, visiting administrators to the classroom etc. And really, these questions don’t ask specifically about lesson planning.
+Often on Facebook or in the community of the Special Educator Academy, I get asked for ideas about planning lessons for teaching observation for situations like job interview demonstrations, principal evaluations, visiting administrators to the classroom etc. And really, these questions don’t ask specifically about best practices for lesson planning.
 They are usually put more like this:

-Unfortunately, like most things, the question isn’t simply answered as it is.
-For instance, it always depends on the students–their needs and characteristics.
-It depends on the amount of time you have, how well they work independently, the purpose of the observation, etc. Because, as we all know, special education is certainly not one-size-fits-all.
+Unfortunately, like most things, the question isn’t simply answered as it is in a great way.
+For instance, it always depends on the students of the observed teacher–their needs and characteristics.
+It depends on the amount of time you have for the observation process, how well they work independently, the purpose of the observation, etc. Because, as we all know, special education is certainly not one-size-fits-all.
 And it certainly isn’t simple.

-But there are some basic questions to ask and guidelines that can help you create a killer demonstration lesson.
+But there are some basic questions to ask and guidelines that can help you create a killer demonstration lesson for your next formal teaching observation.
 Oh, and they also apply to just regular lesson planning.

 1. What Skills Do the Students Need to Target?

 If you’ve followed me for any length of time, it won’t surprise you to hear me say this is the first question.
 First, you have to base everything you do in the classroom on the students themselves.
-A lesson in a resource classroom is going to look different than one in a self-contained classroom.
+Student learning in a resource classroom is going to look different than one in a self-contained classroom.
 Similarly, while good general education lessons should differentiate and incorporate a lot of the same strategies, your lessons aren’t going to look like theirs either.
-If they did, your students would be in that room and not with you.
+If they did, your students would be in that room and not with you in your class session.

 So, if you are planning lessons for your current classroom, what skills does each of the students need to address in that area.
-If you are planning a lesson for a job interview or other situation where you aren’t as familiar with the students, ask that question.
-In that case you won’t need to know every skill the students need, but you do need to know overall what their skills are.
+If you are planning a lesson for a job interview or teaching observation where you aren’t as familiar with the students, ask that question.
+In that case you won’t need to know every skill the students need for student success, but you do need to know overall what their skills are.

-The key to good lesson planning is making sure that your lesson addresses the individual needs of the students.
+The key to good lesson planning for your teaching observation is making sure that your lesson addresses the individual needs of the students.
 It’s great to do an amazing engaging lesson.
-But if it doesn’t meet the needs of what the students need to learn, it won’t help them much.
-And it also won’t show your effective teaching strategies.
+But if it doesn’t meet the needs of what the students need to learn, it won’t help them much in their overall student achievement.
+And it also won’t show your effective teaching observation strategies.

 Obviously you won’t be targeting all of their needs.
-But you can choose from those needs to demonstrate / integrate a selection of skills for the group and/or individual students.
+But you can choose from those needs to demonstrate / integrate a selection of skills for the group and/or individual students during teacher observations.

 2. What Skills Do The Students Have?

-So while #1 addresses the skills the students need to learn, this question asks what the students are able to do.
+So while #1 addresses the skills the students need to learn, this question asks what the students are able to do and what their areas of strength are.
 This is critical for making sure you plan a lesson that keeps the students meaningfully engaged.
 It helps in knowing the right length and the amount of individualization that will be needed.

 Skills you want to know about for planning lessons

 - How independent are the students?
-Can they work on their own?
+Is there enough time for them to work on their own?